krystianpetek/AwesomePlaces/README.md

 ## AwesomePlaces - application for search  interesting places

 **AwesomePlaces** its a mobile application for search and discover interesting places in various categories such as culture, nature, entertainment and many more.
 The application was created in the [Dart](https://dart.dev/) language using the [Flutter](https://flutter.dev/) framework, which allows you to create beautiful and responsive user interfaces on various platforms.
 Interesting places are shared by very simple API, created in ASP.NET Core which is currently hosted in [Azure Web App Service](https://azure.microsoft.com/en-us/products/app-service/web).
+The application is designed for people who like to travel and discover new places, as well as for those who are looking for inspiration for their next trips.
+The application is designed to make it easier for users to find interesting places and share them with others.
+The application allows users to browse available places by category, location or name.
+Users can also add their own places, rate and comment on existing ones, and create lists of favorite places.
+The application also offers a map function that shows the location of selected places and how to navigate to them.

 <br/>
 <div align="center">